AN HOUR (OR SO) FROM DUBLIN - TEN OF THE BEST

 Ballyfin, Co Laois

-Ballyfin HouseBefore opening this gorgeous Regency mansion in the foothills of the Slieve Bloom mountains as a luxurious hotel at the height of the recession, Chicago businessman, the late Fred Krehbiel, his Irish wife Kay and managing director Jim Reynolds put in eight years of restoration.
-And it has proved a great success with Irish guests looking for somewhere exceptional for a special occasion, as well as international high flyers.
+Ballyfin HouseBefore opening this gorgeous Regency mansion in the foothills of the Slieve Bloom mountains as a luxurious hotel at the height of the recession, Chicago businessman, the late Fred Krehbiel, his Irish wife Kay and the original managing director Jim Reynolds put in eight years of restoration.
+And it proved an immediate success with Irish guests looking for somewhere exceptional for a special occasion, as well as international high flyers.
 While impressive, it's surprisingly homely too - hospitable General Manager Peter White keeps the tone relaxed and it is emphatically not stuffy.
-Its many USPs include real privacy (thanks to its reservations-only, full-board policy, with only a few extra dining reservations accepted for non-residents) and, although the daily rate seems high, it also offers value when you analyse everything that's included.
+Its many USPs include a high level of privacy (thanks to its reservations-only policy) and, although the daily rate seems high, it also offers value when you analyse everything that's included.
 With so much on site, many guests never feel the need to leave the estate: prepare yourself to fall in love.

 Ghan House